MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/best-practices.md

 ---

-**Best practice**: Detect activity from unexpected locations or countries
+**Best practice**: Detect activity from unexpected locations or countries/regions
 **Detail**: Create an activity policy to notify you when users sign in from unexpected locations or countries/regions.
 These notifications can alert you to possibly compromised sessions in your environment so that you can detect and remediate threats before they occur.
 **For more information**: